Are you are feeling fatigued, tired, exhausted, or just want more energy so you can get more done in your day?

 Top Foods that Give You More Energy

 Too much-processed foods, fast food, and junk food can have a negative effect on your energy.
-Your diet, in general, should be based and whole, natural foods that give you more energy and keep you healthy.
+Your diet, in general, should be based with whole, natural foods that give you more energy and keep you healthy.

 Here are some of the top foods you can eat to help you recharge your batteries and feel better overall: